AEBC08/PhiSide/README.md

 # PhiSide
-A Phigros simulator, Power by Godot engine
+A Phigros simulator, Powered by Godot engine